 In fact, where the sale or purchase of goods is at stake, the economic gains brought by the agent rely on the acquisition of new customers, since it is expected someone who has become a customer of the principal, will in the future repeatedly purchase those goods from the same provider.

+This economic rationale cannot, however, extend to the procurement of insurance contracts, since in this case a new customer cannot be expected to repeatedly enter into different insurance contracts with the principal-insurer in the future.
 On the contrary, in this context, the closure of each new insurance contract with the same customer demands the same amount of effort as any previous insurance contract entered into with the same customer.
 The goodwill generated by the insurance agent does not rest upon new customer acquisitions, but on new contracts acquired (or eventually upon the broadening of the scope

 of existing contracts), even with insured parties that were already customers of the insurer.
 The goodwill from which the insurer benefits after termination of the agency contract consists of the future insurance premiums paid under insurance contracts acquired by the agent.